Design: Susan Matthews

 1. Practice Relaxation and Mindfulness Training

 Tai chi and Qigong have many forms of meditation both still and within movement to relax the mind and body, which is probably the most important thing a person can do to relieve symptoms of stress and chronic pain on many levels.
 Along with this is learning to training the mind in a variety of ways to move energy within the physical body.
-(Check out these videos).
-This is how Tai Chi becomes a moving meditation and takes the practice beyond mindfulness training.
+(Check out these DVDs).
+This is how Tai Chi becomes a moving meditation.
 The Brain Workshop™ video and the new streaming videos offered below have a wonderful non-moving meditation that guides you to fill the brain and body with energy, light and love.
 This visualization/meditation practice brings spiritual energy and earth energy to the heart, profoundly affects sense of well being calming the nervous system, reduces fear and anger, and trains the mind to bring healing energy to specific affected areas of the body.
 This practice benefits sleep and reduces stress, anxiety and depression.
 A new study finds that elicitation of the relaxation response (parasympathetic nervous system)-- a physiologic state of deep rest induced by practices such as meditation, deep breathing and qigong-- produces immediate changes in the expression of genes involved in immune function, energy metabolism and insulin secretion.
 And now scientists have shown that thoughts can change the expression of DNA in the genes that control inflammation, the same genes affected by COX2 inhibitors, NSAIDs.
 This affect was also associated with faster recovery from stress.

 Activation of the autonomic nervous system, composed of the parasympathetic and parasympathetic divisions, regulates the unconscious functions of the body minute-by-minute.
 This regulation is associated with the release of chemicals, hormones and neurotransmitters.
 The following table outlines the effects when either the parasympathetic nervous system or the sympathetic nervous system is activated.